Takehiko Inoue

 Takehiko Inoue (井上 雄彦, Inoue Takehiko) is a Japanese manga artist.
 He is best known for the basketball series Slam Dunk (1990–1996), and the jidaigeki manga Vagabond, which are two of the best-selling manga series in history.
 Many of his works are about basketball, Inoue himself being a huge fan of the sport.
 His works sold in North America through Viz Media are Slam Dunk, Vagabond and Real, although Slam Dunk was earlier translated by Gutsoon!
 Entertainment.
 In 2012, Inoue became the first recipient of the Cultural Prize at the Asia Cosmopolitan Awards.
+In 2024, Inoue received the MEXT Arts Encouragement Prize (Media Arts division).

 Early life and education

-Inoue was born in Isa, Kagoshima, and was fond of drawing since he was a child.
+Inoue was born in Ōkuchi, now part of Isa, Kagoshima, and was fond of drawing since he was a child.
 During elementary and junior high school, Inoue joined the kendo and basketball clubs, becoming captain of the latter.
 In his third year at Kagoshima Prefectural Oguchi High School, Inoue took a summer course at an art preparatory school with the plan of enrolling into an art university, but such schools were too expensive so he ended up going to Kumamoto University near his hometown.
+There he majored in literature.
 His submission to Weekly Shōnen Jump caught the attention of editor Taizo Nakamura and, at the age of 20, Inoue dropped out of college to move to Tokyo and pursue a career as a manga artist.